-Resource Area Alternative A - No Action Alternative Alternative B - Proposed Action Alternative - Updates to TVA's Natural Resource Plan Cultural Resources Beneficial impacts from implementing framework for prioritizing and managing cultural resources.
+Resource Area Alternative A - No Action Alternative Alternative B - Proposed Action Alternative - Updates to TVA's Natural Resource Plan Air Quality Negligible impacts.
+Same as Alternative A. Climate Negligible to minor benefits locally and regionally.
+Same as Alternative A. Cultural Resources Beneficial impacts from implementing framework for prioritizing and managing cultural resources.
 Same as Alternative A. Recreation Mostly beneficial impacts on recreational demand and opportunity.
 Possible adverse impacts if facilities and opportunities do not keep up with demand.
 Greater benefits to developed recreation than Alternative A due to more comprehensive suite of recreation programs and activities with greater ability to respond to emerging issues and needs.
 Natural Areas Beneficial impacts for natural areas where a management plan is developed.
 Adverse impacts where active management does not occur.
-Similar to Alternative A, except minor additional beneficial impacts from implementation of 3- to 5-year action plans.
+Similar to Alternative A, except minor additional beneficial impacts from implementation of 5-year action plans.
 Land Use TVA Land Policy and project approval process would minimize potential for adverse effects.
-Adverse impacts minimized through Section 26a and land use agreement project review process and land use agreements.
-Overall beneficial impacts through increased stakeholder education and communication.
+Similar to Alternative A, with additional beneficial impacts through increased stakeholder education and communication.
 Prime Farmland Beneficial impacts through continued implementation of programs and partnerships that conserve prime farmland.
 Minor adverse impacts from conversion to non-agricultural uses.
-Similar to Alternative A, except minor additional beneficial impacts from implementation of 3- to 5-year action plans.
+Similar to Alternative A, except minor additional beneficial impacts from implementation of 5-year action plans.
 Visual Resources Beneficial impacts where programs restore natural landscapes and aesthetic qualities.
 Localized adverse impacts if programs are not fully implemented.
-Similar to Alternative A, except minor additional beneficial impacts from implementation of 3- to 5-year action plans.
+Similar to Alternative A, except minor additional beneficial impacts from implementation of 5-year action plans.
 Navigation No direct impacts on navigation.
 Same as Alternative A. Socioeconomics and Environmental Justice Local positive impacts to the economy and quality of life with negligible to moderate benefits.
-Greater benefits than Alternative A due to additional programs that will increase focus on socioeconomics and from implementation of 3- to 5- year action plans.
+Greater benefits than Alternative A due to additional programs that will increase focus on socioeconomics and from implementation of 5-year action plans.